Ryne Duren

-Rinold George "Ryne" Duren (February 22, 1929 – January 6, 2011) was an American relief pitcher in Major League Baseball.
+Rinold George "Ryne" Duren (February 22, 1929 – January 6, 2011) was an American professional baseball relief pitcher who played ten seasons in Major League Baseball (MLB).

 He was known for the combination of his blazing fastball and his very poor vision.
 With his thick eyeglasses, few batters dared to dig in against Duren.
 Casey Stengel said, "I would not admire hitting against Ryne Duren, because if he ever hit you in the head you might be in the past tense."

+Early life

+Duren was born on February 22, 1929, in Cazenovia, Wisconsin.
+In 1945, he suffered an attack of rheumatic fever, which left him wearing thick eyeglasses for the rest of his life to compensate for his poor vision.
+He attended Cazenovia High School, but pitched only briefly for the school baseball team, as he injured a batter with one of his fastballs, and could not control his pitch location.
+He was moved to second base and would throw underhanded to the first baseman.
+He later pitched for the Cazenovia team in the amateur Sauk County League, averaging over 20 strikeouts per game; and once pitching 33 consecutive no-hit innings.

 Career

+Duren was originally signed by the St. Louis Browns (later becoming the Baltimore Orioles in 1954) as a free agent before the 1949 season.